Rugby: New boy Taulagi included in Sunwolves squad to play Kings

 Viljoen, flanker Malgene Ilaua and flyhalf Hikaru Tamura all failed to finish last Saturday's game against the Hurricanes, and the three will remain in Japan with the other walking wounded to recondition and recover.

-"Hikaru took a bang to the head and can't do contact work until Friday," head coach Filo Tiatia told Kyodo News.
+"Hikaru took a bang to the head and can't do contact work until Friday," Tiatia said.
 "We could have taken him but it was a bit of a risk so he will stay here.
 But he will be the first one out if we pick up any more injuries."

-With Tamura joining his older brother Yu on the sidelines, Tiatia has brought in Jumpei Ogura and Hayden Cripps, who missed the season opener after picking up an injury in the warm-up game against the Top League All-Stars.
+With Tamura joining his older brother Yu on the sidelines, Tiatia has brought in Jumpei Ogura and Hayden Cripps, who missed the season opener after picking up an injury in the warm-up game.

 Whichever of the two gets the No. 10 jersey is likely to partner veteran scrumhalf Fumiaki Tanaka, who was pronounced fit to go following a calf strain.